 Because crude oil is used as an essential building block for ingredients found in your products, you will not see palm oil listed as an ingredient on your product label.

 Oil palm is a very efficient oil crop with a high yield per hectare compared to, for example, coconut, olive, sunflower or soy oil crops that are also used to make personal care products.
 In its essence, palm oil is a sustainable crop.
 However, fast development of the sector, growing global demand and poor policy have led to large-scale deforestation, animal habitat loss and exploitation, thereby rendering conventional palm oil unsustainable.

 Over the last 30 years, monoculture palm cultivation replaced natural diversity in many oil palm growing landscapes, with a direct negative impact on biodiversity and ecosystem health.
 The realization that things needed to change to protect people and nature led to new ways of thinking and kickstarted a collaboration to transition the sector to sustainable oil palm cultivation.

-Almost 20% of global palm oil is now produced sustainably, according to the standard of the Though it takes time to make the switch, some producers are leading the way, using organic, sustainable and ethical practices in their palm oil production.
+Almost 20% of global palm oil is now produced sustainably, according to the standard of the Roundtable on Sustainable Palm Oil (RSPO).
+Though it takes time to make the switch, some producers are leading the way, using organic, sustainable and ethical practices in their palm oil production.
 We can expect more companies to change to good practices when the demand for sustainable and regenerative organic ingredients increases.